davetron5000/naildrivin5.com/_posts/2023-01-30-toolchain-for-building-programming-books.md

 of inspiration from others and scrapped many failed attempts.
 What I created—and will demonstrate in detail—is basically a giant script that gets executed.
 That script produces the titles, chapters, sections, paragraphs, diagrams, screenshots, and code that all comprise a programming book.

-The reason to do this, instead of writing some Markdown and keeping a separate folder of code samples and diagrams is best understand by an example.
+The reason to do this, instead of writing some Markdown and keeping a separate folder of code samples and diagrams is best understood by an example.
 When I was writing the second version of [Rails, Angular, Postgres, and Bootstrap](https://pragprog.com/titles/dcbang2/rails-angular-postgres-and-bootstrap-second-edition/), I was updating the book for major new versions of Rails and Angular.
-It was painful, but since the Rails and Angular don't have breaking changes often, it didn't feel *too* bad to go through and update everything by hand.
+It was painful, but since the Rails and Angular don't have breaking changes often (LOL ANGULAR), it didn't feel *too* bad to go through and update everything by hand.

-Until I was ready to release and  both Rails *and* Angular created breaking changes in some configuration.
+Until I was ready to release and  both Rails *and* Angular created *new* breaking changes in some configuration.
 These changes both happened to affect code samples early in the book.
 Meaning: I had to apply these changes to pretty much every copy of the downloadable code samples.
 By hand.
 After just having done it already.